grpc/proposal/A100-client-side-weighted-round-robin-slow-start.md

 It is recommended to keep the blackout period shorter than the slow start period.
 This is because when the blackout period ends, the endpoint's weight will suddenly change from the mean weight to its actual backend-reported weight.
 If this weight is significantly higher than the mean (e.g., 2x the mean weight), it could cause a sudden traffic spike that defeats the purpose of gradual traffic increase.
 By having a longer slow start period, the scaling factor will continue to gradually increase the weight even after the blackout period ends, ensuring a smooth transition to the full backend-reported weight.

 When endpoint weights become stale after the `weight_expiration_period`, the load balancer will continue to use the mean weight for load balancing.
 This is different from the blackout period as it's a response to weight staleness rather than initial endpoint setup.
 In these cases, since the endpoint weights were previously active, the slow start period is typically not triggered.
-When new weights arrive after expiration, the endpoint will enter the blackout period again but not the slow start since there was no transition of sub-channel state and no gradullay traffic increase should ideally be expected here.
+When new weights arrive after expiration, the endpoint will enter the blackout period again but not the slow start since there was no transition of sub-channel state and no gradual traffic increase should be expected.

 These mechanisms can be configured in different ways:
 - Using only blackout period: Ensures stable weight reporting by using mean weights before switching to backend weights